 It’s time for a break.
 Get up, walk around, drink water, and eat a healthy snack.
 Maybe try some fruit or nuts, something that will give you balance and energy.
-It’s important to keep your body hydrated and fed all day so that your mind doesn’t get tired.
+It’s important to keep your body hydrated and fed all day so your mind doesn’t tire.

 In addition, try to get regular exercise.
 Exercise is a great way to combat fatigue because it increases our energy levels and helps us sleep better at night.
 Even just a brisk “30 minutes” walk around the block can make a big difference.